 - Presentation: Each accepted paper should be presented by one of the authors in person at the meeting site according to the schedule published.
 Please see the no-show policy for details.

 - Coverage: Each paper must be covered by at least one of its co-authors with a full, student, or retired registration.
-Participants registering as retired will be able to cover one paper for presentation and publication, students up to two papers, and participants with a full registration can cover a maximum of 4 papers.
+Participants registering as retired or student will be able to cover up to two papers for presentation and publication, and participants with a full registration can cover a maximum of 4 papers.

 - Copyright: By each submission of a paper to INTERSPEECH 2021, the author(s) hereby warrant(s) that the manuscript has been submitted to ISCA (the International Speech Communication Association) for publication in the INTERSPEECH 2021 Proceedings, IS ORIGINAL AND HAS NOT BEEN SUBMITTED FOR PUBLICATION OR PUBLISHED ELSEWHERE and that all trademark use within the manuscript has been credited to its owner or written permission to use the name has been granted.
 In addition, the author(s) acknowledge(s) that all images such as tables, screenshots, graphics, etc., do not have a copyright that is held by a third party.
 The author also attests that legal permission from the copyright holders has been attained for all multimedia or other materials included in the submission.
 The author(s) agree(s) to, and hereby assign(s) all rights, title and interest, including copyrights, in and to the manuscript to ISCA.
 The author(s) retain(s) the rights to any intellectual property developed by the author(s) and included in the manuscript.
 Note that the ISCA reviewing process is confidential.
 The copyright is provisionally transferred to ISCA at the time of submission of the article.
 This copyright is definitively assigned to ISCA if the manuscript is accepted after the reviewing process.
 If the manuscript is not accepted, the copyright transfer to ISCA is thus abrogated.
 For any article published in Interspeech proceedings, ISCA grants each author permission to use the article in that author’s dissertation or in institutional repositories (paper and/or electronic versions), provided that the article is correctly referenced (including page numbers and/or paper number).
 All authors of a paper have the same permission for reprinting, under the same conditions.